 This infographic chart shows some of Weezer’s influences, which are quite relevant for today’s power pop.
 By listing Rivers Cuomo’s favorite artists we can explain how this band crafted their signature alternative sound.

-2021 will see the release of another (yes, yet another) Weezer album: Van Weezer.
+2021 saw the release of another (yes, yet another) Weezer album: Van Weezer.
 In addition, the album Ok Human was a surprise release in early 2021.
-Although the band’s latest productions are not among their most important ones, the band’s influences are something worthy to be analyzed.
+Although the band’s latest productions are not among their most important ones, the band’s influences are something worthy of analysis.
 There are in fact some well-known fans of the self-titled debut (nicknamed Blue Album, from 1994), Pinkerton (1996) and Make Believe (2005).